How to Find a Kita in Berlin

 No matter which way you apply, be sure to add some information about your family – we wrote a blog post on what to include in your Kita application and the letter we sent out during our search.

-Try to submit your applications as soon as possible after your child is born if you'd like them to start Kita around 12 months old.
+Try to submit your applications as soon as you feel ready after your child is born if you'd like them to start Kita around 12 months old.

 3. How to apply for the Kita-Gutschein 📝